instagibbs/bolts/XX-eltoo-onchain.md

 Any unspent output is considered to be *unresolved* and can be *resolved* as detailed in this document.
 Usually this is accomplished by spending it with another *resolving* transaction.
-Although, sometimes simply noting the output for later wallet spending is sufficient, in which case the transaction containing the output is considered to be its own *resolving* transaction.

-Outputs that are *resolved* are considered *irrevocably resolved* once the remote's *resolving* transaction is included in a block at least 100 deep, on the most-work blockchain.
+Outputs that are *resolved* are considered *irrevocably resolved* once the *resolving* transaction is included in a block at least 100 deep, on the most-work blockchain.
 100 blocks is far greater than the longest known Bitcoin fork and is the same wait time used for confirmations of miners' rewards (see [Reference Implementation](https://github.com/bitcoin/bitcoin/blob/4db82b7aab4ad64717f742a7318e3dc6811b41be/src/consensus/tx_verify.cpp#L223)).